 A clear purpose and vision will become important guides as you shape more concrete goals.

-The goal in this section is to translate that into a purpose statement and a vision.
-Both of these exercises hold a lot of value as they help you locate the target you should be aiming at with your goals.
+The goal of this section is to translate that into a purpose statement and a vision.

 WARNING: this part is hard.
-Don’t be surprised if you feel stumped here — this is some heavy, existential stuff to sort through.
+Don’t be surprised if you feel stumped here — this can be heavy, existential stuff to sort through.
 But that’s also why it’s so valuable.
+A lot of the value is in the struggle to refine your thoughts from the exercises above into something simple and meaningful to you.

 Your vision builds on your purpose by painting a vivid picture of your life in the future.
 This can be a series of scenes, or it can be a sense of you looking back on your life.
 It can take whatever form feels right.